thoughtram/blog/gatsby/content/blog/string-vs-str-in-rust/index.md

 ## Which one should be used?

-Obviously, this depends on a number of variables, but generally, it's safe to say that, the API we're building doesn't need to own or mutate the text it's working with, it should take a `&str` instead of a `String`.
+Obviously, this depends on a number of variables, but generally, it's safe to say that, if the API we're building doesn't need to own or mutate the text it's working with, it should take a `&str` instead of a `String`.
 This means, an improved version of the original `greet()` function would look like this:

 ```rust
 fn greet(name: &str) {